ACB-a1/simple-java-maven-app/README.md

 the "Deliver" stage of your Pipeline.

-ADDING NEW TEST FOR SYNCING - and more
+ADDING NEW TEST FOR SYNCING - and more  -- New add